Difference Between Criminology vs Criminal justice vs Forensic science

 Concentrations

 Students have the option to focus on a specific area of specialization with both criminal justice and forensic science degrees.
-Students pursuing a criminal justice degree may have the option of specializing in areas such as corrections, intelligence, prison reform, policing, emergency management, cybercrime, criminal behavior, homeland security, law enforcement policy, or advocacy.
+Students pursuing a criminal justice degree may have the option of specializing in areas such as corrections, intelligence, prison reform, policing, emergency management, cybercrime, criminal behaviour, homeland security, law enforcement policy, or advocacy.
 By allowing students to take a specific set of classes, each of these concentrations may inspire them to pursue careers in various industries.

 Even though these options typically only offer a broad overview of what forensics is and the value it adds to criminal investigation proceedings rather than in-depth scientific training, schools occasionally offer forensic science as a concentration for students pursuing criminal justice degrees.